danielchang2002/TaxiBGC_2022/README.md

 optional arguments:
   -h, --help            show this help message and exit -g BGC_GENE_PRESENCE_THRESHOLD, --BGC_gene_presence_threshold
-                        a user-defined BGC gene presence threshold (see description in TaxiBGC manuscript) -b BGC_COVERAGE_THRESHOLD, --BGC_coverage_threshold
+                        a user-defined BGC gene presence threshold (see description in the TaxiBGC manuscript) -b BGC_COVERAGE_THRESHOLD, --BGC_coverage_threshold
-                        a user-defined BGC coverage threshold (see description in TaxiBGC manuscript)
+                        a user-defined BGC coverage threshold (see description in the TaxiBGC manuscript)
 ```

 ### Runtime